iambriansreed/jakyll/README.md

 `jakyll -deploy`

 Runs the build command and copies it to the `gh-pages` branch and pushes the branch to github.

+## About

+Jakyll was created to transform a local JavaScript developers Meetup Group website from using Jekyll, which has numerous Ruby installation requirements, to a platform that JavaScript developers can easily update and contribute to.

+See it in action here: [https://norfolkjs.org](https://norfolkjs.org)

 ---